UK Crypto Tax Loss Harvesting Guide

 How to tax loss harvest crypto with Koinly

 No clue where to start with tax loss harvesting crypto?
-A portfolio tracker like Koinly can help.
-Here’s how it works.
+You can use Koinly's tax loss harvesting tool to help.

 You need to know your overall tax liability for the year before you can figure out whether you need to tax loss harvesting.
 Koinly can help you track your realised gains and losses, as well as your unrealised gains and losses throughout the year.
 Just connect your wallets and exchanges, and Koinly will calculate everything for you.
 You can see all of this in your tax summary, free of charge.

-So in our example, you can see we have a gain of £945 for the year.
-For this example, we’ll assume we’ve already used up our £6,000 tax free allowance, but we don’t want to pay tax on the £945 over the allowance.
-Now we can go over to our portfolio to check out the performance of our holdings.
+So in our example, you can see we have a substantial gain for the year.
+Now we can go over to our dashboard to find our tax optimization tool and select it.